-Pursuant to the Trust Deed, the Issuer covenants in favour of the Trustee on behalf of the Covered Bondholders in connection with the value and maintenance of the Cover Pool and its compliance with certain other key obligations imposed on it under the Czech Bonds Act and CNB Measure (see "General Description of Czech Legislation relating to Covered Bonds - 3.
+Pursuant to the Trust Deed, the Issuer covenants in favour of the Trustee on behalf of the Covered Bondholders in connection with the value and maintenance of the Cover Pool and its compliance with certain other key obligations imposed on it under the Czech Bonds Act, CNB Measure and the Slovak Banking Act (see "General Description of Czech Legislation relating to Covered Bonds - 3.
 Cover Pool - Composition of Assets").